 The Benefits of Interactive Classroom Activities

-The research is quite straightforward on this point.
-Studies using neuroimaging show that brain connections are made with greater ease when students are relaxed and comfortable.
-Joy and academic outcomes are connected; the dopamine released when students are enjoying themselves activates memory centres of the brain.
+The research is relatively straightforward on this point.
+Neuroimaging studies show that brain connections are made more easily when students are relaxed and comfortable.
+Joy and academic outcomes are connected; the dopamine released when students enjoy themselves activates the brain’s memory centres.

-When students are having interactive fun, they are more likely to invest in their own learning.
+When students are having interactive fun, they are more likely to invest in their learning.

 Some teachers resist this idea.
 Fun and learning are antithetical, they assume.
-But in actual fact, it is the anxiety associated with strictly regimented learning and test-preparation that really inhibits uptake of new information.
+But in fact, the anxiety associated with strictly regimented learning and test preparation inhibits uptake of new information.

-Not every lesson can or should be a barrel of laughs, but teachers can certainly integrate positive and interactive classroom activities into their educational methods to improve outcomes for students.
+Not every lesson can or should be a barrel of laughs, but teachers can certainly integrate positive and interactive classroom activities into their educational methods to improve student outcomes.

 How to Choose the Right Activity for Your Classroom